Fife Folklore Collections Guide

 Folk Collection 48 – Smithfield Oral History Project.
 This project comprises 37 interviews with residents of Smithfield, Utah.
 Most of the interviews were conducted by Lawrence Cantwell.
 William “Robert” Thornley facilitated the digitization, transcription, and printing of the materials through the Clark and Gladys Thornley Foundation.
 The transcriptions were made possible by a generous grant from the Utah Humanities Council and Utah State History.

 Folk Collection 49 – The Ranch Family Documentation Project.
 This collection contains 61 interviews with 78 ranchers from four counties in the Intermountain West: Elko County, Nevada; Box Elder County, Utah; Cache County, Utah; and Rich County, Utah.
 The interviews were conducted from summer 2009 to spring 2012.
-There is also a robust digital collection.

-Folk Collection 49a – Western and Ranch books.
+- Folk Collection 49a – Western and Ranch Books.

 Folk Collections 50 - 59